The beginning:

 ―David Allen

 At last, my life began to stabilize through education and these various experiences, and the stress that I experience came under my own control.
-In the end, I have achieved many of my life's goals an dreams and, I also was able to experience some great joys in life: I met the woman of my dreams, got married, had two amazing daughters, and launched my own business.
+In the end, I have achieved many of my life's goals and dreams, I also was able to experience some great joys in life: I met the woman of my dreams, got married, had two amazing daughters, and launched my own business.
 My stand-up career persisted and grew over time, leading to appearances on more TV shows and many exciting opportunities.
 Then, I ventured into acting, which has flourished and has become a rewarding career for me.

 Embracing the mindset that stress is inevitable and omnipresent has aided me in managing it successfully.
 While stress is commonly viewed as detrimental, the appropriate mindset and techniques can transform it into a catalyst for enhanced productivity, innovation, and resilience.
 Recognizing that my journey through stress could benefit others, I immersed myself in studying it.
 Armed with this knowledge, I aimed to disseminate it, so I returned to public speaking.
 Addressing stress has bolstered me financially, emotionally, and professionally.
 When you use stress as your fuel, you'll never run out of energy.